 Day10: Tasman National Park and Port Arthur Historic Site

 Tasman National Park is known for its spectacular coastline, and seals, dolphins, sea eagles and albatrosses can all be seen here.

 During the afternoon, visit the UNESCO World Heritage-listed Port Arthur Historic Site.
 Of all Australia’s remaining convict sites, Port Arthur remains the most intact, and consists of over 30 buildings, ruins and restored period homes set in 40 hectares of beautifully landscaped grounds.
 Between 1833 and 1877 the penal colony housed Britain and Australia’s worst criminals, and was considered inescapable.
-Join an exclusive tour of the site accompanied by one of Port Arthur’s resident archaeologists, before a private reception in Port Arthur’s Asylum building, before returning to the Coral Expeditions I for dinner.
+Join an exclusive tour of the site accompanied by one of Port Arthur’s resident archaeologists, before a private reception in Port Arthur’s Asylum building, before returning to the vessel for dinner.

 Day11: Cruise concludes, depart Hobart for the UK

 Awaken on the River Derwent towards Hobart.
 The Tasmanian expedition concludes at Macquarie Wharf at around 8.00am this morning.
 Day at leisure before transferring to Hobart airport for return flight to London, via Melbourne.